Skip to content

 });

-NOTE: This is still a sample configuration of TailwindCSS and may change, so use at your own risk.
+NOTE: This is an example TailwindCSS v3 configuration, use at your own risk.

 Using CSS Variables in Your Code with TailwindCSS